-Our hard working team is drawn from all over Goleta and from many walks of life.
+Our hard working team is drawn from all over the Goleta Valley and from many walks of life.
 What unites us and inspires us is an investment in our future through the support of excellence in education.

 Board of Directors